refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useForm.md

 If you want to save the form automatically after some delay when user edits the form, you can pass true to `autoSave.enabled` prop.

-By default it's invalidates `list` and `many` queries from the current resource.
-You can also invalidate the `detail` query with the `invalidateOnUnmountDetailCache` prop when `unmount`.
+If you need to invalidate when auto save mutation is successful; you can use the `invalidateOnUnmount` prop.
+This prop is useful when you want to invalidate the `list`, `many` and `detail` queries from the current resource.
+However, you can use the `invalidates` prop if you want to customize it.

 It also supports [`onMutationSuccess`](#onmutationsuccess) and [`onMutationError`](#onmutationerror) callback functions.
 You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.